onfido/onfido-sdk-ui/README.md

 - `documentTypes` (object)

   The list of document types visible to the user can be filtered by using the `documentTypes` option.
 The default value for each document type is `true`.
-If `documentTypes` only includes one document type, users will not see either the document selection screen or the country selection screen and instead will be taken directly to the capture screen.

 - `country` (string)

   Document country can be specified per document type.
 The `country` configuration for a document type allows you to specify the issuing country of the document as a string containing a 3-letter ISO 3166-1 alpha-3 country code.

+  If `documentTypes` only includes one document type with a country value, users will not see either the document selection and instead will be taken directly to the capture screen.

+  ⚠️ **Note**: the `null` value is deprecated and has no effect.
   If a document country is specified for a document type, or is passed as `null`, the country selection screen is not displayed to the end user.

   ⚠️ **Note**: You can set the country for all document types except **Passport**.
 This is because passports have the same format worldwide so the SDK does not require this additional information.

-  For example, if you would like to set the country as Spain (ESP) and skip the country selection screen for the driving licence document type only:
+  For example, if you would like to only allow the driving licence document for Spain (ESP), and national identity card and residence permit for all country:

   ```json
   {